 Auraria Mindfulness Trail

 The Auraria Mindfulness Trail (AMT) is a ¾ mile long, mostly paved, trail that weaves throughout the beautiful and expanding Auraria Campus.
 Green spaces, cityscapes, public art and the ever-curious squirrel are all things you can expect to experience.
 Along the trail, you will have the opportunity to learn about and practice various grounding and mindfulness exercises as well as become more in-tune with your overall wellness.
 Keep an eye out for the marked trail.
-Spring ’22 Trail Dates are listed below:
+Fall ’22 Trail Dates to be determined.

 Despite increased awareness and public knowledge of mental health struggles, factors such as stigma, hesitation and fear about engaging in these discussions remain.
 Join your peers in this monthly workshop series for a chance to explore different aspects of and promote positive conversation around mental health and wellness.

 These professional development opportunities (previously titled Gatekeeper Training) are intended to train faculty and staff to recognize/identify student behaviors and actions that would likely benefit by an appropriate referral to one of the University sponsored agencies who can assist students in addressing their needs.
 Attendance is specifically encouraged for those with little to no mental health, crisis or early intervention training but all personnel are welcome.
 In addition to scheduled trainings, departmental training requests can also be accommodated.

 Mental Health Tabling

 The Health Center at Auraria promotes awareness of numerous mental health topics by tabling across campus.
 You may find Peer Health Educators bringing awareness to topics like Depression, Stress/Anxiety, Stigma, Suicide Prevention and/or Substance Use through interactive activities and offering information for both on and off-campus support resources.